 69-2 Umbilical Cord Blood Testing - Amend regulations to reflect recent changes in laboratory practices for the diagnosis of syphilis.

 69-4 Early Intervention Program - Amend the regulations, as needed, to comply with 34 CFR Parts 300 and 303.
-10 NYCRR 69-4.30 will be amended to authorize the commissioner to establish a fixed payment methodology for service coordination services.
+Contingent on approval by the Centers for Medicare and Medicaid Services of an amendment to the Medicaid State Plan, revise 10 NYCRR 69-4.30 to authorize the commissioner to establish a fixed payment methodology for service coordination services.
 Amendments also may be needed to ensure quality and consistency of EI service delivery.

 72-2 Body Art - Establish regulations to be consistent with Public Health Law Article 4-A, Regulation of Body Piercing and Tattooing.
-The regulations will provide definitions and requirements for permit, inspection, ink handling procedures (as approved by the Department), operation of tattooing facilities as well as the licensing of tattoo artists.
+The regulations will provide definitions and requirements for permit, inspection, ink handling procedures (as approved by the Department), operation of tattooing facilities, and the licensing of tattoo artists.

 73 Asbestos Safety Training Program Requirements - Amend the regulations to incorporate changes made by the New York State Department of Labor to 12 NYCRR Part 56 as well as changes that have occurred in the industry that should be reflected in the training programs.